Bridge to Ph.D. Program in the Natural Sciences

 The Bridge Program strongly encourages applicants from historically underrepresented groups, including but not limited to:

 - Blacks/African Americans;

 - Pacific Islanders.

-The application deadline for the Bridge Program is May 1, 2014.
-The number of slots available for scholars entering the program in 2014 is yet to be determined.
-Applicants will be notified of acceptance by early June 2014, and those accepted to the Program must be able to begin working as full-time RAs during the month of July 2014.
+The next application deadline for the Bridge Program is April 1, 2015.
+The number of slots available for scholars entering the program in 2015 is yet to be determined.
+Applicants will be notified of acceptance no later than June 1, 2015, and those accepted to the Program must be able to begin working as full-time RAs by August 2015.

 For details on how to apply, click here.